CIS565-Fall-2022/Project4-CUDA-Denoiser/INSTRUCTION.md

 Submission
 ===

 If you have modified any of the `CMakeLists.txt` files at all (aside from the list of `SOURCE_FILES`), mentions it explicity.
 Beware of any build issues discussed on the Piazza.

 Open a GitHub pull request so that we can see that you have finished.
-If you are completing this assignment off of your Project 3 pathtracer, you can open a pull request to Project 3.
-However, **before you start committing code**, please create a separate branch from the one that you used to submit Project 3.
-This will help us distinguish the changes you made for this project.

-Alternatively, if you decide to use a single branch throughout, please let us know in your Project 3 and Project 4 Pull Requests which commits you would like us to grade from.
-You can just let us know in the Pull Request comments.

 The title should be "Project 4: YOUR NAME".
 The template of the comment section of your pull request is attached below, you can do some copy and paste: